 Email marketing automation provides online marketers with click-through data that enables them to identify which assets or links within their emails get favorable responses.
 By taking this information into account, marketers can then optimize the effectiveness of the messages in their emails to avoid complaints, build positive brand impressions, and reduce the number of unsubscribes and bounces.
 In the end, marketers get to maintain healthy levels of engagement with both prospects and customers.

-With email automation, online marketers can computerize repetitive CRM tasks and thus save a lot of time and effort.
-Some of the activities they could automate include storing and tracking customer data, determining the level of interest of their customers and their intention to buy using lead scoring, re-establishing contact with inactive leads, calculating return on investment (ROI).
+With email automation, online marketers can computerize repetitive CRM tasks and save a lot of time and effort.
+Some of the activities they can automate include: storing and tracking customer data, determining the level of interest of their customers and their intention to buy using lead scoring, re-establishing contact with inactive leads, calculating return on investment (ROI).

 Email automation enables marketers to provide appropriate, personalized, and timely messages to their subscribers.
 In turn, marketers boost the engagement subscribers have with their brand.